hassan-alhujhoj/SIGNALS-GA-DSP/README.md

-# ENEL420 - Genetic Algorithm for Digital Signal Processing
+# Signals - Genetic Algorithm for Digital Signal Processing
 ## Description
 Genetic Algorithms (GA’s) are an evolutionary algorithm,  evolving a population for an op-timised solution.
 This  relies on Darwins’s Theory  of Natural Selection,  where he claimed thatnatural variation, which exists